Let me tell you the definition of a word, and then you guess what the word is, okay? Here goes:

 Giving literature to men at rest areas is also a bit dubious and just downright creepy.
 Men are visiting those restrooms to… well, we all know what goes on at rest stop bathrooms, and it’s not an atmosphere that I would think would be conducive to a real conversation.

-Who Cares About How the Family Feels or Even Needs?
+Who Cares About the Family’s Feelings or Needs?

 Perhaps what is most disturbing is Morris talking about his wife and how they began working at the Watchtower headquarters in 2002;